Best Business Bank Accounts for LLC: April 2026

 Downsides:

-Chase: Best for Retailers and Food Services
+Chase: Best for Physical Businesses

 Chase is one of the best banks in the U.S. in terms of branches, products, and customer service.